shubham-1706-g/portfolio/README.md

-# 🚀 AarusPortfolio
+# 🚀 ShubhamGupta Portfolio

 ## 📝 Description
-A personal website showcasing my portfolio, skills, and experiences.
+A modern personal website to showcase my freelance services, automation projects, and software development skills — built for impact, performance, and client conversion.

 ## 📑 Table of Contents
 - [Installation](#installation) 🔧